Exploring career interests

 RSA Academies ‘So you want to be a…’ series is a pilot programme that looks to inspire and support students to explore a range of different career interests and build essential knowledge around these career paths and relevant further study.

 We also know young people’s career choices are also informed by deeply entrenched gender stereotypes and the attitudes of their peer networks from a very young age.
-In 2017, the Drawing the Future report revealed that by the age of 7 children’s aspirations appear to be shaped by gender-related stereotypes about who does certain jobs.
-Through the Warwick University and RSA Academies joint PhD studentship, Krystal Douglas has been researching the impact of friendship networks in school and perception of the future affects present actions and decisions relating to the future.
+Through the Warwick University and RSA Academies joint PhD studentship, Krystal Douglas has been researching the impact of friendship networks in school and perception of the future affects present actions and decisions relating to the future with Key Stage 3 and 4 pupils.

 World Beyond School Commitment